faenuccio-teaching/M2Lyon2425/M2Lyon2425/SetsAndFunctions1_class.md

-# Sets and Functions
+# Sets

 ## Introduction
-Sets are **primitive** objects when doing classical, old-school, pen-and-paper mathematics: there is no *definition* of what a set is, there are only *rules* about how these objects work, governing their behaviour under unions, intersections, etc. For Lean, sets are **no longer primitive objects**, but the same rules hold.
+Sets are **primitive** objects when doing classical, old-school, pen-and-paper mathematics: there is no *definition* of what a set is, there are only *rules* about how these objects work, governing their behaviour under unions, intersections, etc.

-In the same vein, for Lean functions are **primitive** objects: there is no *definition* of what a function (between two "types") is, there are only **rules** about how these fundamental objects behave.

 Concretely, that's all you need: one rarely (never?) uses that in set-theoretic language a function between $S$ and $T$ is really a subset of $S\times T$ satisfying some property.

-+++ At the end of the day, everything is the same.
-But at 10:00 AM in the morning, things seem different, and it takes a while to get used to them.
-+++

-## Sets

 Mathematical objects that are normally represented by a set (like a group, a ring, a differentiable manifold, the set of prime numbers, a Riemann surface, the positive reals, etc...) are formalised in Lean as *types* endowed with some extra-structure.

-Yet sometimes we really want to speak about *sets* as collections of elements and to play the usual games.
+So, for Lean, sets are **no longer primitive objects**; yet sometimes we really want to speak about *sets* as collections of elements and to play the usual games.
+This is possible, and the same ``working'' rules hold.

-### Basic features
+## Definitions

 +++ Every set lives in a given type: it is a set of elements (*terms*) of a type:
 ```lean